 Hiring managers are looking for candidates who can cope with difficult situations.
 Getting dismissed from your job is a challenging setback, so you should be prepared to explain how you dealt with the fallout and what you’re doing to bounce back.

 Employers also want to know if you’ve taken steps to correct what led up to your firing.
-If it was performance related, how will you ensure it doesn’t happen again?
+How will you ensure it doesn’t happen again if it was performance-related?
 If the job was a mismatch for your skills, how have you identified what kind of role will be a better fit?

-Whether or not you feel your firing was justified, it’s important to take ownership of your role in getting let go.
-Acknowledging that you understand why it happened is an important step to helping a prospective employer feel confident the situation won’t repeat itself.
+Whether or not you feel your firing was justified, taking ownership of your role in getting let go is important.
+Acknowledging that you understand why it happened is important to helping a prospective employer feel confident the situation won’t repeat itself.

 Cite any steps you’ve taken to correct what led to your firing, like working to strengthen your technical skills or being more diligent that you’re applying for jobs that fit your qualifications.